Online Pedagogy Strategies

 - Develop feedback mechanisms that students can use to share what they learned.

 Having students periodically collaborate in an application like Google Docs to brainstorm or take notes on a presentation can be an excellent way of increasing the accessibility of your class and encouraging students to critically reflect on how they are organizing and representing information.
-It also can be used as a community-building strategy in remote and HyFlex formats.
+It also can be used as a community-building strategy in HyFlex formats.